Mr4k/blog/content/ouroboros.md

 	<img src="/images/ouroboros/sum-bytecode.png" width="50%" >
 </p>

-This code may look familiar to anyone who has been assembly language before.
+This code may look familiar to anyone who has seen assembly language before.
 Basically it is a set of instructions which must be executed in roughly sequential order.
 As you can see here, the CALL_FUNCTION instruction comes right before the return statement.
 In theory, this gives us a pretty good heuristic to tell if a function call is a tail call.
-That is to say if it comes right before a return statement (or in some cases jumps to a return statement).
+That is to say, a function call is tail call optimizable if it comes right before a return statement (or in some cases jumps to a return statement).
 Note this definition might not capture every case but does a pretty good job overall.
+It also should not have false positives.

-✂️**Bytecode Surgery** ✂️
+✂️ **Bytecode Surgery** ✂️
 Now that we know which calls are tail call optimizable, all we have to do is to remove the unnecessary stack frames right?
-Unfortunately this is where we hit our first big limitation of python's VM.
+Unfortunately this is where we hit our first big limitation of Python's VM.
 We do not have full access to the stack pointer like we do in some assembly languages.
-Therefore we really don't have a lot of control over the call stack.
+Therefore, we really don't have a lot of control over the call stack.
 This really limits our ability to optimize.
-Some Python tail call optimization implementations get around this by using the expectation system to break out of the current call.
+Some Python tail call optimization implementations get around this by using the exception system to break out of the current call.
 I chose not to do this due to the complexity of exceptions.

 However if we focus our attention on tail recursive calls (where the tail call functions call the parent function) there is another way to hack around our problem.
-The simple version is we can kind of replace the CALL_FUNCTION instruction with the JUMP_ABSOLUTE instruction, which we can use to take us back to the beginning of the current function.
+The simplified version is that we can replace the CALL_FUNCTION instruction with the JUMP_ABSOLUTE instruction, which we can use to take us back to the beginning of the current function.

 <p align="center">
 	<img src="/images/ouroboros/bytecode-surgery.png" width="99%" >
 </p>

 Of course, reality is a little more complex.
-We actually have to insert more than one instruction to do things like store the args on the stack and pop off the initial function.
+We actually have to insert more than one instruction to do things like store the function arguments into the proper variables and pop the initial function reference off the stack.
 To make things more complicated, Python will sometimes have jump statements elsewhere in the call.
-If we simply replace one instruction in the middle of the function with several all the indexes get messed up and things will break in subtle ways.
+If we simply replace one instruction in the middle of the function with several instructions, all the indexes get messed up and things will break in subtle ways.
 The way I dealt with this problem was to replace CALL_FUNCTION with a jump which goes to the end of the function where we can append the rest of our instructions without having to worry about messing up other indexes.
 Of course this breaks for enormous functions but that's outside of the scope of this prototype.

 **More Complications**
 Unfortunately, there's one more major problem with our clean bytecode definition of a tail recursive function call.
 The problem is that there is no reliable way to tell from the bytecode which function is being called without actually running the bytecode.
 This means that in order to really know whether a tail call is tail recursive or not we need more information.
 I chose to use the AST (Abstract Syntax Tree) form of the code to figure this out.

-To determine if a function call is tail recursive, I use another heuristic which consists of four criteria:
+To determine if a function call is tail recursive, I used another heuristic which consists of four criteria:

 - the call is the sole direct child of the return statement
 - the call calls the parent function